ceph/ceph/doc/rbd/rbd-openstack.rst

     rbd_store_user=images
     rbd_store_pool=images

-If you’re using Folsom and want to enable copy-on-write cloning of images into volumes, also add::
+If want to enable copy-on-write cloning of images into volumes, also add::

 	show_image_direct_url=True